DataDaimon/DataDaimon/README.md

 </p>

 <br>
-I'm Rick, Physicist, Mathematician, and Python Enthusiast.
+Hi, I'm Rick, a Physicist, Mathematician, and Python Enthusiast.
 I attended University in Texas where I graduated in 2019, earning my BSc in Atomic Physics.
 I have had the pleasure to live in West Texas, San Francisco, and now South Korea.
 I am a former IT Engineer having worked at Facebook, Genentech, and Johnson & Johnson.